milkcircle/milkcircle.github.io/_posts/2020-05-30-i-cant-breathe.md

 gravelly pavement;
 damaged ventricle supplied by
 twice-replaced coronaries
-pump against a growing gradient;
+pumps against a growing gradient;
 lungs, soaked in sorrow and fear,
 drenched in backup fluid,
 where is mama,